joorgelm/ruppell/README.md

 ## What is it?

-**Ruppell** is a Python package to help in text extraction from documents.
+**Ruppell** is a Python package to help in documents' text extraction.

 ## Main Features
 Here are just a few of the things that ruppell does well:

   - Create datasets from multiple files.
-  - Extract text from documents (pdf, docx, jpeg, jpg, png).
+  - Extract documents' text (pdf, docx, jpeg, jpg, png).
-  - Create Pandas dataframe from folder of documents.
+  - Create Pandas dataframe from documents' folder.
-  - Create datasets from documents to .txt files.
+  - Convert documents to .txt files

 ## Where to get it